Murder of Jordan Davis: Murder

-The shooting of Jordan Davis took place in Jacksonville in Duval County.
+The shooting of Jordan Davis took place in Jacksonville, Florida.
 Around 7:30 p.m., four teenage boys (Leland Brunson, Jordan Davis, Tommie Stornes, and Tevin Thompson) stopped at a Gate Petroleum gas station.
 Stornes left his red Dodge Durango SUV running while he went into the store.
-Brunson, Davis, and Thompson remained in the vehicle listening to music which was described as "very loud."
+Brunson, Davis, and Thompson remained in the vehicle listening to music described as "very loud" by the murderer.
 Dunn, driving a black Volkswagen Jetta sedan, and his fiancée Rhonda Rouer pulled into the right adjacent parking spot.
 Rouer left their car to purchase white wine and chips.
-She testified that Dunn told her "I hate that thug music," before she left the car for the store, though Dunn claims he used the phrase "rap crap."
+She testified that Dunn told her "I hate that thug music" before she left the car for the store, although Dunn claims that he used the phrase "rap crap."

-The bass from the loud music playing in the teens' SUV annoyed Dunn, who asked for it to be turned down.
-The front seat passenger, Tevin Thompson, initially complied and turned the volume down, but Jordan Davis requested the volume be turned back up.
+Dunn was annoyed by the bass from the music playing in the teens' SUV and asked for it to be turned down.
+The teens were listening to the song "Beef" by Lil Reese featuring Lil Durk and Fredo Santana.
+The SUV's front seat passenger, Tevin Thompson, initially complied and turned the volume down, but Jordan Davis requested that the volume be turned back up.

-Davis' protests continued and an independent witness overheard Dunn say "No, you're not gonna talk to me that way."
-Dunn, who had a concealed weapons permit, took a handgun out of his glove compartment and started firing at Davis' door, hitting him in the legs, lungs, and aorta.
-As the SUV backed up to evade his gunshots, Dunn opened his own door and continued firing at the car in shooter's stance, as the boys ducked for cover.
-Dunn later testified that he still feared for his safety as well as that of Rouer who was to return to the vehicle imminently.
+As Stornes returned to the SUV, Davis's protests continued, and an independent witness overheard Dunn say, "No, you're not gonna talk to me that way."
+Dunn, who had a concealed weapons permit, took a handgun out of his glove compartment and started firing at Davis's door, hitting him in the legs, lungs, and aorta.
+As the SUV backed up to evade his gunshots, Dunn opened his door, got into a tactical stance and continued firing at the car as the boys ducked for cover.
+Dunn later testified that he still feared for his safety and that of Rouer, who would return to the vehicle imminently.